ViralTexts/gtr-clusters/clusters/18640117-sn82015407-TheFootstepsOfDecay.md

 Where is the strength that spurned decay,
 The step that moved so blithe and gay,
 The heart&#x27;s blithe tone?
-The strength is gone, the ste
+The strength is gone, the step
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:deu:batch_deu_descendo_ver01:data:sn87062253:00271765186:1873022401:0073/pct:70.550497,16.185462,12.893212,23.896060/!600,600/0/default.jpg"/>
 </td>